-This is a one-day guided sightseeing tour of the Kathmandu Valley visiting three out of the seven World Heritage Sites.
-You will start off by visiting Patan Durbar Square then drive to the Buddhist stupa at Boudhanath followed by the last stop of the day at the Hindu shrine of Pashupatinath.
-The tour is likely to finish around 4pm and the rest of the day is free to further explore Kathmandu as well as to pack your bags for the trek starting tomorrow morning.
-You can leave a bag at the hotel with items not needed on the trek.
+This is a one day guided sightseeing tour of the Kathmandu Valley.
+We visit three out of the seven World Heritage Sites.
+You start off by visiting Patan Durbar Square.
+Afterwards you drive to the Buddhist stupa at Boudhanath.
+The last stop of the day at the Hindu shrine of Pashupatinath.
+The tour is likely to finish around 4pm and the rest of the day is free to further explore Kathmandu.

-Three major towns are located in the valley, Kathmandu, Patan, and Bhaktapur, each having a great artistic and architectural tradition.
+Three major towns in the valley, Kathmandu, Patan and Bhaktapur.
+Each place has great artistic and architectural traditions.
 Kathmandu is the capital and the largest city in the country.
-Patan, the second largest is separated from Kathmandu by a river.
-Bhaktapur, the third largest, is towards the eastern end of the valley and its relative isolation is reflected in its slower pace and more distinctly medieval atmosphere.
+Patan, the second largest separated from Kathmandu by Bagmati river.
+Bhaktapur, the third largest, is towards the eastern end of the valley.
+Its relative isolation reflected in its slower pace and more medieval atmosphere.
+In Kathmandu there is a bustle of activity especially in the bazaars and markets.
+While the city has expanded over the last 10 years it is still possible to see traditional buildings and temples.